Skip to main content

 • Wide selection of interface types

-• Statistic collection quality of service of the interfaces
+• Statistic collection for the quality of service of the interfaces

 • Web interface for live monitoring and control using WebSocket streams